 Brush up on your history about Paterson Great Falls

 The breathtaking and impressive Paterson Great Falls waterfall is beaten only by the famous Niagara Falls and towers at a whopping 77 feet high and about 300 feet wide, pouring up to two billion gallons of water down the falls each day.
-Yet the Paterson Great Falls weren’t always a tourist attraction—they played a major role in then-Treasury Secretary Alexander Hamilton’s decision to create Paterson’s industrial city in 1791.
+Yet Paterson Great Falls wasn’t always a tourist attraction—they played a significant role in then-Treasury Secretary Alexander Hamilton’s decision to create Paterson’s industrial city in 1791.
 He realized that the waterpower of the falls could provide much-needed energy for manufacturing factories.
 At one point, over 40,000 people worked in the factories and relied on the falls to power the industry.
 The falls provided power from the river for over 150 years, spanning three centuries and making Paterson the world’s center for producing silk, cotton, and locomotives.
 Want to learn more about this fascinating history before you go?
 Check out these fast facts or this in-depth description.

 See the Paterson Great Falls National Historic Park up close